Department of Biology

 BS, Tufts University

-- Evolutionary patterns of mammals, especially early Cenozoic ungulates and carnivores
+- Evolutionary morphology of mammals, especially early Cenozoic ungulates and carnivores

 - Reconstruction of mammalian dietary ecology using dental microwear and craniodental morphology